liherz/functional_outcome_prediction_uzh_dwi/README.md

 This repository contains some example code on predicting functional outcome for ischemic stroke patients based on clinical variables, diffusion weighted imaging (DWI) and a combination of both.
+All information on how to define, train and evaluate the ONTRAMs is contained in the notebook **ontrams_3d_resent_clinical_dwi**

 **k_ontram_functions**: We consider ordinal neural network transformation models (ONTRAMs) to predict functional outcome in terms of modified Rankin Scale (mRS) three months